pbloem/profane-tmesis/if-croesus-goes-to-war.md

 After that, my mother's nerves were too frail to make any further attempts at extending the family.
 My father was expected to divorce her, and to try again with another woman, but he never did.
 When I was thirteen, she died.
 I don't have many memories of her.
 I think she was deeply unwell for most of my life.

 He kept me at home and took charge of my education.
-He taught me about our great pirate ancestors, scourges of the Adriatic.
+He taught me about our great pirate ancestors, the scourges of the Adriatic.
 Of how his father fought the Gauls in the mountains, and of how he himself twice fought the invading Romans.

 During the day he drilled me in naval strategy, and the sneak tactics with small raiding parties that had served them so well in the war.
 "The Romans never change", he would say, "They will be back one day and they will fight in exactly the same way with exactly the same tactics.
 So long as we are prepared, so long as we all remember how we beat them the last time, they will never cross Illyria.
 That's us son, our class.
-Let the king play his games with the Senate.
+Let the King play his games with the Senate.
 We are the memory of the Ardiae.
 So long as we remember, we can beat the Romans back when they come.
 And one day, we will be an independent people again."

 But despite all his lessons, he could not bring himself to take me outside, to let me rig a ship and sail it by myself, to take me to the square where the young men from the village practiced their maneuvers and their hand to hand combat.
 He would not let me come face to face with the men I might have to lead one day.